I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Google Apps Script

-The GAS trigger regularly executes the exportChanged function.
-It targets only Google Docs updated since the last execution time and determines the routing destination based on keywords in the filename.
-After successful conversion, the original Google Docs are moved to trash.
+The GAS trigger periodically executes the exportChanged function.
+It only processes Google Docs that have been updated since the last execution time, determining the routing destination based on keywords in the filename.
+After successful conversion, the original Google Doc is moved to the trash.

 64_gas_gdocs_to_markdown/gas-gdocs-to-markdown.js